fabric-testbed/fabrictestbed-extensions/README.md

 [![pypi-badge]][pypy] [![api-docs-badge]][api-docs]

-This repository contains implementation of a Python API, otherwise known as "FABlib", for intereacting with [FABRIC][fabric] testbed.
+This is the implementation of a Python library, otherwise known as "FABlib", for intereacting with [FABRIC][fabric] testbed.

 Your first encounter with FABlib might be through FABRIC project's [JupyterHub instance][fabric-jupyter], where FABlib is pre-installed